openedx/openedx-wordpress-ecommerce/README.txt

 - **Create soft unenrollments from refunds:** The enrollment record is maintained, but the "is_active" attribute of the enrollment is false.
 Deleting an "enrollment allowed" is also supported, but only from version Quince.
 Obtain enrollment information: This requests the Open edX APIs to retrieve the enrollment status of a user in a course.

+- **Obtain enrollment information:** This requests the Open edX APIs to retrieve the enrollment status of a user in a course.

 Below are some links to help you get started with Open edX WooCommerce Plugin:

-- <a href="https://edunext-docs-openedx-woocommerce-plugin.readthedocs-hosted.com/en/latest/quickstart.html" target="_blank">Quick Start Guide</a>
+- <a href="https://edunext-docs-openedx-woocommerce-plugin.readthedocs-hosted.com/en/latest/plugin_quickstart.html" target="_blank">Quick Start Guide</a>
 - <a href="https://edunext-docs-openedx-woocommerce-plugin.readthedocs-hosted.com/en/latest/how-tos/index.html" target="_blank">How-to Guides</a>

 == Installation ==